mcfrank/lot-language-learning-2023/README.md

 Groups will be 2 - 3 people (more makes it impossible to code together all looking at the same screen).

 You are encouraged to come up with your own project idea, and I am happy to talk with students about how to use these resources to explore your own interests.
-Here are a few "starter ideas":
+Here are a few "starter ideas".

+Easier:

+- Estimate the frequencies of color terms (or some other interesting set of words) in speech to children over age (CHILDES)
+- Explore cohort effects on vocabulary size using the `date_of_test` field (Wordbank)
+- Look at grammar/lexicon relationships within specific lexical subcategories, perhaps for languages beyond English (Wordbank)

+Harder:

-- Explore effects of maternal education on vocabulary growth (Wordbank)
+- Explore effects of maternal education on the growth of vocabulary in different categories (Wordbank)
 - Characterize the developmental trajectory of children's lexical diversity (e.g., MTLD) and how it differs by gender (CHILDES)
-- Estimate the frequencies of color terms (or some other interesting set of words) in speech to children over age (CHILDES)
 - Explore cross-linguistic linkages between CHILDES frequency and learning outcomes in either Wordbank or Peekbank